2018 high school holiday tournament scoreboard

 Game 31: Providence St. Mel 71, Aurora Christian 52 (third-place game)

-Game 32: Quincy Notre Dame vs. Bloomington Central Catholic, 5:15 p.m. (championship game)
+Game 32: Bloomington Central Catholic 73, Quincy Notre Dame 65 (championship game)

 Williamsville Holiday Tournament